Alan Carpenter: Political career

-As a former television host, Carpenter was one of the most high profile non-incumbent candidates in 1996.
-Willagee was notionally held by Labor on a 2.2 percent margin.
-The Labor Party, including Carpenter personally, invested significant campaign resources for the seat of Willagee.
-Despite several polls indicating that Labor would lose Willagee, Carpenter won the seat with a 50.1 percent primary vote, beating three other candidates.
-In his maiden speech, Carpenter voiced support for changing the Australian flag, electoral reform, fixed and simultaneous terms for both houses of Parliament, and constitutional recognition of Aboriginal people.
-He was critical of the generous pension former politicians received and the gulf between the highest paid and lowest paid workers, criticising Wesfarmers in particular.
+As a former television host, Carpenter was one of the most prominent non-incumbent candidates at the 1996 state election.
+Willagee was notionally held by Labor on a 2.2 percent margin, and the party, including Carpenter personally, invested significant campaign resources for the seat of Willagee.
+Despite several opinion polls indicating that Labor would lose Willagee, Carpenter was elected with 50.1 percent of the primary vote, defeating three other candidates.
+In his maiden speech to Parliament, Carpenter voiced support for changing the Australian flag, electoral reform, fixed and simultaneous terms for both houses of Parliament, and constitutional recognition of Aboriginal Australians.
+He was also critical of the parliamentary pension arrangements for former politicians and the disparity in income between the highest- and lowest-paid workers, citing Wesfarmers as an example.

-From the beginning of his political career, Carpenter was viewed as a future frontbencher and even party leader.
-In January 1997, Carpenter was appointed to the shadow ministry by Labor leader Geoff Gallop, with the portfolios of disability services and sport and recreation.
-In August 1999, Carpenter was promoted to the higher profile portfolios of education, family and children's services, and drug strategy.
+From the start of his political career, Carpenter was regarded as a potential future member of the frontbench or even a party leader.
+In January 1997, Labor leader Geoff Gallop appointed him to the shadow ministry, where he held the portfolios of disability services and sport and recreation.
+In August 1999, Carpenter was promoted to the higher-profile portfolios of education, family and children's services, and drug strategy.

-In response to Carpenter's maiden speech, the reigning Coalition government, led by Richard Court, introduced legislation to reduce the pension received by former politicians.
-The new pension scheme was made optional for MPs elected in 1996; MPs elected before that were only allowed on the old scheme.
-Carpenter was the only MP to voluntarily move to the new pension scheme, forgoing hundreds of thousands of dollars.
+Following Carpenter's maiden speech, the Coalition government, led by Richard Court, introduced legislation to reduce the pension entitlements of former politicians.
+Under the new scheme, members elected in 1996 could choose to transfer to the revised pension arrangements, while those elected before 1996 remained on the previous scheme.
+Carpenter was the only member elected in 1996 to voluntarily transfer to the new scheme, foregoing pension benefits worth hundreds of thousands of dollars.

 As a minister

 Following Labor's victory in the February 2001 state election, Carpenter became the minister for education, minister for sport and recreation, and minister for Indigenous affairs.
 In January 2003, the departments of education and training, which was responsible for technical and further education, were merged, resulting in Carpenter becoming the minister for education and training.
 In June 2003, Carpenter relinquished the portfolios of sport and recreation and Indigenous affairs.
-Following the 2005 state election, Carpenter relinquished education and training, gaining the positions of minister for state development and minister for energy in March 2005.
+Following the 2005 state election, Carpenter relinquished education and training, gaining the more economically-oriented portfolios of state development and energy in March 2005, upon which, The West Australian newspaper described Carpenter as being on track to succeed Gallop as premier.

+As the minister for education, Carpenter raised the school leaving age from 15 to 17.
+In May 2002, he announced that he supported raising the school leaving age.
+According to a state government report, over one fifth of 15 to 19 year olds were not in education, full-time employment or training.
+At a Labor Party conference in July 2003, delegates voted in favour of making raising the school leaving age an official party policy.
+As the minister for energy, Carpenter introduced legislation for the breakup of Western Power into four separate entities.